Coronavirus / Covid-19 Information

-Pupils should continue to take twice-weekly tests using home test kits which will be provided through school, and this includes over the Easter holidays.
+Pupils should take twice-weekly tests using home test kits which are provided through school, including during public and school holidays.

-We request that pupils ensure they have a test before coming back to school for the Summer Term.
-If your child is not currently attending school then parents/carers can come in to collect test kits for them from Reception (unless you are subject to household self-isolation).
-We would request that your child completes a home test before returning to school after illness or self-isolation (either that morning or the previous evening) and you share the result with the school.
+We would also request that your child completes a home test before returning to school after illness or self-isolation (either that morning or the previous evening) and you share the result with the school.

 Please check the NHS ‘How to Self-Test’ guide below:

 Reporting all test results:

 Tests are free of charge.
 Students will receive a pack of 3 tests in a box with a leaflet on how to take the test and report the results.

-Make sure you have enough time to do the test before going to school in the morning.
-Preferably this would be in the morning before leaving.
-However, we understand that for some people this may be challenging as you must wait 30 minutes before reading the result.
-Therefore, tests can be taken in the evening of the day prior to come to school (Sunday and Wednesday).
+Make sure you have enough time to do the test before going to school.
+We understand that for some people this may be challenging as you must wait 30 minutes before reading the result.
+Therefore, tests can should be taken in the evening of the day prior to come to school (Sunday and Wednesday).

 Help and support is available, including instructions in different languages on how to test and report the results and a video showing you how to take the test Step-by-Step Guide to Self-testing.
 There is no need to keep used test equipment after the test result has been reported.
 You can put it in your normal bin (household waste).